Dressed-Asymptotic States and QED Infrared Physics: Properties of the Coherent State in Quantum Mechanics

 i.e., $\ket{\alpha}$ is the eigenstate of the annihilation operator with the eigenvalue $\alpha$.
 With the particle number bases $\ket{n}$ given by

 we can rewrite $\ket{\alpha}$ as

 Thus the coherent state is a superposition of any number of the particles.
 The expectation value of the number of the particles is given by

-In the dressed states of quantum field theory, the expectation value of the particle number is infinite due to the IR divergence of the counterpart of $\abs{\alpha}^2$.
-The probability of the case where particle number is $n$ is given by the Poisson distribution
+In the dressed states of QFT, the expectation value of the particle number is infinite due to the IR divergence of the counterpart of $\abs{\alpha}^2$.
+It is frequently convenient to use the relations